Spain’s Best Culinary Hotels for an Unforgettable Gourmet Getaway

 Albegui Restaurant, at Barceló Bilbao Nervión, Bilbao

 Another noteworthy stop in Bilbao is Albegui, located in the Barceló Bilbao Nervión hotel near the riverfront.
-Here, Basque culinary tradition is viewed through a contemporary lens that blends technique, creativity, and deep respect for ingredients.
+Here, Basque culinary tradition is viewed through a contemporary lens that blends technique, creativity and a deep respect for the ingredients.

-Signature dishes include truffled chicken cannelloni and confit cod served with pil-pil sauce and spider crab — elegant reinterpretations of time-honored recipes.
-Guests may choose from an à la carte selection or a multi-course tasting menu designed to showcase the restaurant’s range, accompanied by a carefully curated wine list.
-Warm, refined, and welcoming, Albegui evokes the atmosphere of a private home where conversation and cuisine share equal importance.
+Signature dishes include truffled chicken cannelloni and confit cod served with pil-pil sauce and spider crab—elegant reinterpretations of time-honoured recipes.
+Guests can choose from an à la carte selection or a multi-course tasting menu designed to showcase the restaurant’s range, paired with a carefully curated wine list.
+Warm, refined and welcoming, Albegui has a homely atmosphere where conversation and cuisine are equally important.

 Restaurante Albegui